syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 ![Data labels in WinUI Circular chart](DataLabel_Images/WinUI_Circular_chart_data_label_overview.png)

-## Define Data Label
+## Data label context

-To customize the content of data labels, need to define [DataLabelSettings]() of series.

-[Context]() property of [DataLabelSettings]() allows to define the value to be displayed as label content.
+To customize the content of data labels, need to define [DataLabelSettings]() of series and set [Context]() property of [DataLabelSettings]() to define the value to be displayed as label content.

-The following code example demonstrates about define the percentage value to be displayed as label.
+The following code example demonstrates about define the percentage value to be displayed as data label content.

 {% tabs %}